camptocamp/docker-odoo-project/README.md

 See also the [Changelog](HISTORY.rst).

+## ⚠️ Version 5.0.0 : Some Breaking changes
+  - We not longer use gosu
+  - The `odoo` user is created during the build of the image, and no longer in the entrypoint
+  - All odoo related files are moved in /odoo
+  - odoo runs with uid 999; if you need to change this, use for instance `docker-compose --build-arg UID=$(id -u)
+  - Odoo versions 7.0, 8.0, 9.0 and 10.0 are no longer supported

 ## ⚠️ Reporting now use kwkhtmltopdf instead of wkhtmltopdf

 To limit the amount of memory required on each containers to print report